IV25: Echoes of Dissent (Vol. 7): Fred Moten & Brandon López, Zara Joan Miller & Ute Kanngießer + talk

 Cultural theorist and poet Fred Moten will present a duo performance with renowned bassist and improviser Brandon López.
 Moten’s words lead—lyrically, timbrally, poetically—while the bass loosens the grammar, creating associative inflections that elevate the raw sound of each player constantly evolving, repeating, stretching, and expanding.
 Together with drummer Gerald Cleaver, they have released two remarkable albums and their first duo recording is set to be released in April on TAO Forms.
 Their performance will be preceded by an extended conversation at Pianofabriek.

-Zara Joan Miller and Ute Kanngießer take a different approach—a performance that hovers between reading, concert, and cinematic slide lecture.
-Mixing media, they intersect Miller’s spoken word and sound poetry with Kanngießer’s searching, textural cello.
-The performance is a derivative of Blue Monday, a poetry collection published in 2022, later reimagined as a recorded sound work on Reading Group.
+Zara Joan Miller and Ute Kanngießer take a different approach—a performance that hovers between reading, concert, and mixed media.
+Highlighting their new live collaboration Year of the Dragon, they explore the edges of motherhood, feeding fire, dousing, and soft loving.
+Miller’s fragmentary spoken word pieces and sound poetry intersect with Kanngießer’s searching, textural cello.
+Their previous collaboration, Blue Monday—recorded live at London’s Café Oto—was released as an LP on Reading Group in 2023.

 In the context of the research project Echoes of Dissent (KASK & Conservatory / School of Arts Gent), in collaboration with In vitro.